 With specific regard to compatibility, it is important for all parties to understand that compatibility testing provided by individual suppliers is usually a single product-to-product test and not a complete matrix test and approval of all components used in the glazing.
 Complete approval can be sought and provided through the project review process—which can include results from supplier single component compatibility testing.
 Collecting this data is essential to ensuring project success.
 Why?
 Because not all glazing components may be compatible within the entire configuration—even if they may be perfectly compatible as one single product with another single product.

 ICD’s OPACI-COAT-300® is suitable for use in two-sided structural glazing (2SSG) configurations where an approved structural silicone sealant is used and where a project review to both the sealant manufacturer and ICD has been submitted and approved.
 With such 2SSG approval, OPACI-COAT-300® does not require cut backs (edge deletion) along any edges of the coated glass.
 When desired for four-sided structural glazing (4SSG), OPACI-COAT-300® may only be used if the coating has been cut back (edge deleted) from all four edges of the glass.
 OPACI-COAT-300® has been an outstanding choice in structural glazing configurations for over 30 years.
-Call ICD, at 360-546-2286, for more information—we have a team of people prepared to guide you through the process and help ensure your project’s success.
+ICD has a team of people prepared to guide you through the process and help ensure your project’s success.
+Request a free sample by clicking on the red button below or call us at 360-546-2286, we’d be happy to answer any questions you may have.

 5 Reasons Why You Should Use OPACI-COAT® For Structural Glazing